dplas/document/docs/source/index.rst

  ExpressPlay Cloud DRM
 ================================

 Secure, cloud-based content protection system from the inventor of DRM.
+Provide single API access for multi-DRM support.
+ExpressPlay is a cloud-based DRM service provider for content protection across most consumer-used devices.
+Enable your online media service with robust rights management without the need for any new infrastructure or setup cost.

 - MPEG-DASH